Updated on December 13, 2022 by Sarina Tariq

-A small sleeve without a side seam.
+Tulip sleeve is a small sleeve without a side seam.
 One side of the sleeve overlaps the other side on the upper side of the arm.
 The shape of this seam is like that of a Tulip flower

-A high, close-fitting, turnover collar used especially for sweaters.
+The turtle neck is a high, close-fitting, turnover collar used especially for sweaters.

-A flat non-stretching woven ribbon of cotton, linen, polyester, or wool.
+Twill tape is a flat non-stretching woven ribbon of cotton, linen, polyester, or wool.
 It is used to stabilize seams or edges

 Twill tape placket lining